Before you cross the street, take my hand; life is just what happens to you while you’re busy making other plans…

 In the midst of the difficult divorce between his mom and me, Jacob would often turn to humor.
 After he and his sister Annie moved in with me, it was often Jacob who chided me about a messy house when company was coming over.
 Indeed, it was an act of great acceptance that my two children, orderly and neat, were able to live with their slob of a father.

 When someone close to my children criticized his sister for being concerned only about money, Jacob nudged me with a laugh and said, “No offense Dad, but if Annie and I were concerned with money, we wouldn’t be living with you.”

 When I worried that I could not provide for them, it was Jacob and Annie who were always the first to simplify, to accept less.
 They never asked for more, always assuring me that enough was enough.

 Overwhelmed by worries, nothing can startle you back to earth like your teenage son barking, “I don’t know why you’re so concerned with that.
 It’s not happening today, is it?”

 My son taught me that hearts are doomed to break.
-Unfortunately, we must trust completely before we can be betrayed.
+We must trust completely before we can be betrayed.
 I have broken the hearts of my children.
-I looked into their eyes and watched as I crushed their faith in me.
+I looked into their eyes and watched as I crushed their devotion to me.
 There should probably be a special place in hell for doing such a thing.
 True, there are moments each morning when my heart breaks at the memory of what I have done.
-But you see, if you have read my words, you know that my son’s heart, the hearts of my children, are beyond my powers for heartbreak.
+But you see, my son’s heart, the hearts of my children, continue to be beyond beyond my powers to break them.
 My son has taught me that hearts heal.
 Despite my worst efforts, he forgives, he accepts, he roots for me to redeem myself.